 Depending on the circumstances of your case, most prosecutor’s offices will allow you to plead guilty.
 If this happens, you will be put on probation if this is your first offense.
 That leads to you having a permanent criminal record for the rest of your life.
 This conviction can prevent you from being eligible for federal student loans for you or your children, certain professional licenses, federal state and city jobs and most private employers, as well as many other collateral consequences.
 You can even lose your driver’s license for a drug conviction!
 The stakes are simply too high to risk this without consulting with an attorney.

 How Do I Know if I am Charged with a Felony or Misdemeanor?

-In Connecticut, the only drug offense that is a misdemeanor is the possession of less than 4 ounces of marijuana or a controlled substance.
-Besides those, every other drug possession offense is a Felony drug offense.
+In Connecticut, the only drug offense that is a misdemeanor is the possession of less than four ounces of marijuana or a controlled substance.
+Besides those, every other drug possession offense is a felony drug offense.
 This means that if you are convicted of the possession of cocaine possession, you will have a felony conviction on your criminal record forever.
-Usually felony convictions need to be disclosed on job applications
+Usually felony convictions need to be disclosed on job applications.

 I Know I Need a Lawyer, Where do I go From Here?

-Contact us via the contact form or call 203-925-9201.
-A specially trained Drug Possession intake assistant will take preliminary information for us to begin to assess your defenses.
+Contact us via the contact form or call 203-925-9200.
+A specially trained drug possession intake assistant will take preliminary information for us to begin to assess your defenses.
 Building your defense begins even before your first court date.
-The sooner we can meet with you, either in person in one of our 4 offices throughout the state or via the telephone, the sooner we can begin to protect your rights and do what we can do to avoid a criminal conviction.
+The sooner we can meet with you, either in person in one of our four offices throughout the state or via the telephone, the sooner we can begin to protect your rights and do what we can do to avoid a criminal conviction.

 What Will This Cost Me?